 Location of Mint Marks on Coins

 In the United States, most coins dated 1964 and before have them on the reverse.
-Coins dated between 1965 and 1967 do not possess any mint marks due to their prohibition by the Coinage Act of 1965; however, the practice resumed in 1968, with a permanent relocation of it to the front side of the coin.
+Coins dated between 1965 and 1967 do not possess any mint marks due to the Coinage Act of 1965.
+However, the practice resumed in 1968, with a permanent relocation of it to the front side of the coin.
 Because Philadelphia was the original U.S. Mint, many coins minted at that location do not have a mark.
 Most coins have these marks located at the bottom of the coin, near the date, or below the eagle or wreath.

 The mint mark of a coin can have a substantial impact on its value.
-At Atlanta Gold & Coin Buyers, our evaluation process involves a number of factors, including identifying the mark, or where the coin was produced.
+At Atlanta Gold & Coin Buyers, our evaluation process involves several factors.
+One such factor includes identifying the mark, or where the coin was produced.
 We regularly purchase rare or numismatic coins, as well as platinum, gold, silver, and palladium coins at competitive prices.
 Contact us today at 404-236-9744 to schedule a private meeting.